contract-testing-framework/broker_cli/README.md

 flags:

--t -—type           enum(’consumer’, ‘provider’)
+-t -—type         	the type of service contract (either 'consumer' or 'provider')

--v -—version        (optional, defaults to SHA of git commit)
+-b -—branch       	git branch name (optional)

--b -—branch         (optional)
+-v -—version      	version of service (only for --type 'consumer', defaults to SHA of git commit)

--n -—provider-name  (only for -—type ‘provider’)
+-n -—provider-name 	identifier key for provider service (only for —-type 'provider')

 # Publishing a Contract (in development)